pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_publish-and-subscribe.md

 - ChannelMetadata

 ### Subscription scope

-- Subscription: Created from an entity; scoped to that entity.
+- Subscription: created from an entity; scoped to that entity.
-- SubscriptionSet: Created from the PubNub client; scoped to the client; can include multiple subscriptions.
+- SubscriptionSet: created from the PubNub client; scoped to the client and can include multiple subscriptions.
-- Use event listeners to receive messages/signals/events.
+- Add event listeners to receive messages, signals, and events.

 ### Create a subscription

-The Subscription implements AutoCloseable; call close() when done.
+Managing subscription lifecycle: Subscription implements AutoCloseable.
+Call close() when done.

 ```
 1// Entity-based, local-scoped